cambiegroup/flowchem/docs/add_device/add_to_flowchem.md

 ### Folder hierarchy
 In the `flowchem.device` subpackage, the device modules are organized in folders by manufacturer.
-Since this is the first device from _Weasley & Weasley_ in flowchem, we need to create a new folder called `/flowchem/devices/weasley`.[^folder]
+Since this is the first device from _Weasley & Weasley_ in flowchem, we need to create a new folder called `/flowchem/devices/weasley`.

-[^folder]: Folders and modules should have short, all-lowercase names.
+Folders and modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability, in line with [PEP8](https://peps.python.org/pep-0008/).

 ### Module name
 In this folder we will create a _module_ (i.e. a python file 🐍) called `extendable_ear.py` with an `ExtendeableEar`